 From here, it was time to get coding, which I did so just about until a few weeks before the Thesis Show.
 While I was writing HTML and CSS, I was also writing what turned out to be a lengthy paper in English.
 I've always struggled with papers, but I found that when writing about something I cared so deeply about and had spent so much time carefully considering and building original ideas around, I was inspired to do a fantastic job.
 I taught myself how to write effectively (as opposed to my usual ineffectively) in four passes: Rough outline, detailed outline, no-personality writing, much-personality writing.
-The result of which was the best thing I have ever written.
+The result of which was (I've been told) a very engaging read.

 In the fashion of Snow-Fall style longform articles, I also created a series of illustrations to accompany my writing.
 I knew I wanted to include a reoccurring, relatable likeness of a person, but I had become keenly aware of the injustices of "relatable" illustrated human representations throughout media and web which almost always sport white or white-inspired skin tones.
 As far as I could tell, there were two acceptable options (aside from using constantly varying skin tones).
 Use completely abstract colors, or use an ambiguous medium brown as an "average" of the range of skin tones.
 I decided to go with the latter, because I felt that abstract colors still harkened to real skin tones, yellow being an equivalent to lighter tones and blue being an equivalent to darker ones.
 I cannot say if this was the most politically correct choice, but I am at least confident in my conscious decision to make this character of an ambiguous gender, which was a significantly easier choice.